 - In NGSO deployments: cells from 2 satellites including the satellite serving the PCell if UE does not support the capability maxNumber-NGSO-SatellitesPerCarrier-r17; or cells from 3 or 4 satellites satellites including the satellite serving the PCell, depending on the value indicated in maxNumber-NGSO-SatellitesPerCarrier-r17.

+9.2C.3.2 Requirements for FR2-NTN

+For each intra-frequency layer, during each layer 1 measurement period, the UE shall be capable of performing SS-RSRP, SS-RSRQ, and SS-SINR measurements for at least:

+- 8 identified cells, and

+- 8 SSBs with different SSB index and/or PCI on the intra-frequency layer, where the number of SSBs in the serving cell (except for the SCell) is not smaller than the number of configured RLM-RS SSB resources.

+- 4 SSBs with different SSB index and/or PCI from neighbour cells

+- In case the UE supports [capability for soft-satellite switching], cells from 2 different satellites including the satellite associated to the current serving Cell.

 <End of change 2>